 In the mean time I have already contacted the Arkansas Tax Commissioner, BBB and plan to initiate action to retrieve the money spent on the extended warranty, along with contacting the OK Attorney General Consumer Protection Division regarding.

-Review about: Camping World Customer Care.
+Product or Service Mentioned: Camping World Customer Care.

 Reason of review: Lied to about tax and registration.